Holo-Host/holo-proto/README.md

 See https://hackmd.io/izTLhcWQQBqZHAjXG0r_GA?both for much more detail.

-The [`startup`](host/bin/startup) script initializes the host identity and environment, installs the hosted hApps, and starts running the host's Switchboard instance as well as the web server at port 8000.
+The [`startup`](host/bin/startup) script initializes the host identity and environment, installs the hosted hApps, and starts running the web server at port 8000.

 When the web server receives a valid request, it dispatches the request to the approprate agent's app ecosystem, or initializes the agent if it doesn't have a chain and user in this system yet.